dreamcatcher-tech/network/Inbox/2023-05-15 1951 Dreamcatcher Etheream Blocks stream.md

 Derivatives can be built on this chain, so they parse the blocks into something that can be used by DRE ?

 Ultimately DRE should be able to wrap an ethereum node completely and do all its network activity for it.

+Charge for the purchase of old blocks, and if they are required, DC nodes would go out and fetch them from the Ethereum network.

+Could make the chain store each block as a child named by its hash ?

+Transactions on Dreamcatcher chain do not cost any native currency - they cost only something of value that the miners will accept.
+This can be DAI, or anything else of value that is being transacted.
+So if you're sending DAI, then some of that DAI can be used to pay the tx fee, avoiding having a pointless native currency complicating every transaction.